CappyT/g14control/README.md

 It does combine all the option offered from other utilities into one, single, configurable TrayApp.

 #### What does it do?
-G14Control (you can even rename it) can control the current ASUS Power plan, Fan curve, Processor Boost Mode, Processor TDP and dGPU Activation to your needs with a simple right click on the Windows taskbar.
+G14Control (you can even rename it) can control the current ASUS Power plan, Fan curve, Processor Boost Mode, Processor TDP, dGPU Activation and Screen refresh rate to your needs with a simple right click on the Windows taskbar.
 You can configure all the presets (and add new ones too) from the `config.yml` file.

 #### Does it work?
 Not yet fully.
 See TODO for information about that.